 In this course students learn how to build and manage entrepreneurial ventures.
 Specific topics include new venture creation, business development, finance for startups, and Marketing, Management and HR specific to new ventures.
-Students form and develop a new business idea, a busi-
+Students form and develop a new business idea, a business plan and operating agreement.
+Venture capital and other financing sources are also studied.
+3 credit hours.
+Pre-requisites: MGT 201 or equivalents, or permission of the instructor.

-MGT 381 - INTRODUCTION TO SPORTS FACILITY AND EVENT MANAGEMENT
+MGT 381 - INTRODUCTION TO SPORTS, FACILITY AND EVENT MANAGEMENT